jasonmacduffie/Nephelai/README.md

 *   **Soul color:** Yellow

 Blobs are amorphous gelatinous creatures who are the creations of the Magellians.
 They are unintelligent but are very dangerous in their desire to consume.
 Blobs secrete digestive acids to pre-digest their targets, then consume the liquid.
 When a Blob grows sufficiently large, it divides into two Blobs.

+#### Stoicheioi

+*   **Robustness:** 10
+*   **Number appearing:** 1
+*   **Disposition:** Hostile
+*   **Courage:** Relentless
+*   **Soul color:** Yellow

+A Stoicheios is an artificial being made of a single pure element, one of fire, water, air, earth, sunlight, or moonlight.
+They are unstable, and prone to rampaging.
+However, due to their usefulness when tactically deployed in combat, the ancient Magellians sealed away armies of Stoicheioi in Ksylic spheres where they could be summoned at will.
+It was possible to temporarily phase a single Stoicheios out of its sphere to rampage against enemy armies, then phase it back into its sphere after its utility had run out.

 Provinces
 ---------